This FAQ outlines information for first-year students who will be arriving on campus at Yale-NUS in July/August 2021.

 Please contact Matriculation Team if you do not receive the emails.

 Please note that your NUSNET account and NUS Email will be activated two days after completion of Registration (Part One).
 Do remember to change the default NUSNET password at outlook.com/u.nus.edu.
 This must be done before you can access any system that requires the NUSNET password.
 You can update your addresses/contact numbers/emergency contact numbers by logging in to myEduRec with your NUSNET ID and password.

 If you are having any issues logging in to the system, please contact NUS IT Care at 6516 2080 or email IT Care.

 International students will have to make declarations for both sections below:

 Students are recommended to appoint a Singapore-based representative.
 This is very important during an emergency when the student requires surgery/other medical procedures/treatment but is not in the capacity to make any rational decision.
 As such, in the scenario that you did not appoint any Singapore-based representative, but you have authorised the NUS Officer/Staff to make that decision, they will be able to do so.
 If the authorization is not given, the NUS Officer/Staff will have to contact your next of kin who might be overseas and unreachable at that critical point in time.

 Your NUSNET account will only be activated two days after completion of Registration (Part One).

-Students who have forgotten their NUSNET password but have not changed it yet can access the Registration Part One System to retrieve their password.
+Students who have forgotten their default NUSNET password but have not changed it yet can access the Registration (Part One) System to retrieve their password.

-Students who have forgotten their NUSNET password after changing it can seek help by sending an email to ITcare@nus.edu.sg , stating their full name and Student ID.
+Students who have forgotten their NUSNET password after changing the default password can seek help by sending an email to IT Care, stating their full name and Student ID.